JakeWheat/intro_to_parsing/README.md

 window functions
 other value expression things

-extending query expressions to cover more features
+## Extending query expressions to cover more features

 In this tutorial(s), we will extend the parser to cover all the other missing features from SQL:2003.